Peakboard/peakboard-templates.github.io/_templates/Simple-Status-Display-Several-Lines-SQL/en.md

 ---
 layout: article
-title: simple status display of several production lines with sql database connection
+title: production order status clearly displayed ― your dashboard with SQL data connection
 description:
-  - This cockpit dashboard is based on an SQL database and provides a practical overview of several production lines.
-It also shows the individual work steps of each production line, as well as the progress of the individual work steps.
+  - This template gives you a practical overview of the status of several production lines and is based on a SQL database.
+It shows the progress of the production lines as well as of the individual operations and indicates which steps of the process are finished and which still have to be completed.
+For easy monitoring of your production orders download the template now!
 lang: en
 weight: 1900
 isDraft: false